CarolinaFigueroaO/Picar-V-MIXTLI2024/README.md

-# Formule Tec in Grand Prix Autonomous Mechatronics - May 2024
+# Tec Formula in Grand Prix Autonomous Mechatronics - May 2024

 In this code, I developed an algorithm in Python for the Picar V car kits autonomous driving, with the help of picar library for its motor control.